NKVD: Domestic repressions

 A number of mass operations of the NKVD related to persecution of entire ethnic categories.
 For example, the Polish Operation of the NKVD in 1937–1938 resulted in the execution of 111,091 Poles.
 Whole populations of certain ethnicities were forcibly resettled.
-Foreigners living in the Soviet Union were given particular attention.
-When disillusioned American citizens in the Soviet Union thronged the gates of the U.S. embassy in Moscow to plead for new U.S. passports to leave the USSR (their original U.S. passports had been taken for 'registration' purposes years before), none were issued.
+Foreigners living in the Soviet Union received particular attention.
+When disillusioned American citizens in the Soviet Union thronged the gates of the U.S. embassy in Moscow to plead for new U.S. passports to leave the USSR during the Great Purge (their original U.S. passports had been taken for 'registration' purposes years before), none were issued.
 Instead, the NKVD promptly arrested the Americans, who were all taken to Lubyanka Prison and later shot.
 American factory workers at the Soviet Ford GAZ plant, suspected by Stalin of being 'poisoned' by Western influences, were dragged off with the others to Lubyanka by the NKVD in the very same Ford Model A cars they had helped build, where they were tortured; nearly all were executed or died in labor camps.
 Many of the slain Americans were dumped in the mass grave at Yuzhnoye Butovo District, near Moscow.
-However, the people of the Soviet Republics were still the majority of NKVD victims.
+However, the people of the Soviet Republics constituted the majority of NKVD victims.

-The NKVD also served as an arm of the Russian Soviet communist government for lethal mass persecution and destruction of ethnic minorities and religious beliefs, such as the Russian Orthodox Church, the Ukrainian Orthodox Church, the Roman Catholic Church, Greek Catholics, Islam, Judaism, and other religious organizations, an operation headed by Yevgeny Tuchkov.